 Organisational Structure and Supply Chains

-First Underwriting Limited is a subsidiary of Kingfisher UK Holdings Ltd and forms part of the wider White Mountains Insurance Group Ltd. The First Underwriting brand is based within the UK and provides Insurance services to the UK Market.
+First Underwriting Limited is a subsidiary of Kingfisher UK Holdings Ltd and is owned by US niche insurance specialist NSM Insurance Group.
+The First Underwriting brand is based within the UK and provides Insurance services to the UK Market.
 The First Underwriting brand does not deal with goods nor does it contain a supply chain which consists of countries deemed high risk of Human Trafficking or Modern Slavery.

 The Kingfisher group uses a number of suppliers in order to enable us to conduct our business and provide a good service to our customers and people.
 The majority of these suppliers are based within the UK.
 Those which are not, are not based in higher risk countries.